 Applies to all Arizona rentals other than single-family residences.

-Arizona landlords must disclose any known infestation status on rental property.
-In addition, they must provide educational materials (usually an addendum) and include a bed bug section in their lease agreements.
+Arizona landlords must disclose any known bedbug infestation on rental property.
+They also must provide educational materials (usually in an addendum) and include a bed bug section in lease agreements.
 A bed bug addendum addresses the following:

 - Measures that may prevent or control bed bugs